hyrodium/JuliaPackageComparisons.github.io/pages/nonlinear_solvers.md

 This section will be split into two categories; Numerical nonlinear solvers, and symbolic nonlinear solvers.

 ## Numerical Nonlinear Solvers
-The most complete one is [NonlinearSolve.jl](https://github.com/SciML/NonlinearSolve.jl/), which is part of the [SciML](https://sciml.ai/) ecosystem.
+The most coaamplete one is [NonlinearSolve.jl](https://github.com/SciML/NonlinearSolve.jl/), which is part of the [SciML](https://sciml.ai/) ecosystem.
 It takes the role of a meta-package, and build on top of other packages that implement the actual algorithms.
 The benefit is that you can define the problem once, and then solve it with a number of different solvers by changing a keyword argument.

 The [JuMP.dev](https://jump.dev/) framework provides a simple grammar for defining optimization cost functions, or models.
 It allows non-linear models to be defined, which can then be optimized using any of the compatible solvers, such as [Ipopt.jl](https://github.com/jump-dev/Ipopt.jl)